 Also in the same chapter we note that Esau arrives before Jacob (through whom Christ descended).

-We see that Genesis seems to consider the non-chosen before the chosen, that is probably why the majority of humankind are mentioned in Genesis 1 and Adam the man chosen to begin the descent of Christ is mentioned second.
+We see that Genesis seems to consider the non-chosen before the chosen, that is probably why the majority of humankind are mentioned in Genesis chapter 1 and Adam the man chosen to begin the descent of Christ is mentioned second in Genesis chapter 2.